Plant-microorganism interactions

 - Data processing

-- Bioinformatics: building queries
+- Bioinformatics: Building Queries

-- Project management
+- Project Management

-- TU IPM TU :
+- TU :

 - Interactions and signaling

-- Crop protection
+- Crop Protection

 - Thematic School Phytobiome

-- One TU to be chosen from:
+- TU to choose from:

-Master's degree, second semester
+Master's 2, second semester

-- Critical analysis of scientific information
+- Critical Analysis of Scientific Information